Online Safety

 Mobile Phone Guidance

 If your child does have a phone, we ask for your support in monitoring its use, speaking to your child about social media and their dangers, and encouraging them to think carefully about how they are socialising.
+As they are minors, parents/carers are responsible for their online activity.
 Beech Hyde is a school where kindness and respect for others is promoted, and any issues online/ out of school that are brought into school and cause upset will not be tolerated.

 Advice and Guidance for Parents/Carers about online safety